cnutt86/cnutt86.github.io/_posts/2025-09-09-lexical-frame-extraction.md

 fileOut4 = open(os.path.join(new_folder, newFile4),'w+')
 fileOut4.write("Frame,F1,F2,F3,F4,F5,F6,F7,F8,F9,F10,F11,F12,F13,F14,F15\n") #first row of csv is populated with frame and filler (F1,F2,etc.) column headers
 ```
 An absolute file path is initialized for reading in the corpus.
-The glob.glob function with a for loop goes into the file path and employs various regular expressions to modify each text file in the folder.
+The glob.glob function with a for loop goes into the file path and employs various regular expressions to modify each text file in the folder to prepare them for further analysis.
 Some modifications are made to the file names.
 These modifications become more relevant later on in the script.

 ```python
 path = r"/Users/christophernuttall/Dropbox/01 MacBook Pro Files/01 PhD ALT/01_Corpus Research/01_Copora/NSFAC_Untagged/*.txt"